Nurses Lunch Room

 Ilford Galerie Smooth Cotton Rag 310 gsm

-Built-in cabinetry painted sky blue lines the nurses' lunch room at Lewisham Hospital.
-One cupboard stands open, its shelves bare.
-Vinyl floor tiles buckle at the edges.
-Paint peels from the far wall in wide, curling sheets.
+Built-in cabinetry painted sky blue runs along the walls of the lunch room.
+One cupboard door stands open, the shelves inside bare.
+Vinyl floor tiles have buckled and lifted at the edges.
+Paint on the far wall has separated from the surface and curls away in wide sheets.

 Edition